CTFEDs/Global-Accessibility-Awareness-Day-2016/workshop-outline.md

 * Share your warm-up answers with your table.
 * Review the list of categories of "disabilities" on the wall.
 Pick a tick in the column if you know someone who falls into this category.

-## Two lightning talks (2 x 5m)
+## Two lightning talks (2 x 10m)

+* 5Ws and 1H of Accessibility.
+Shout outs from audience, but with one in speaker notes?
-* WAI-ARIA whistlestop tour, landmarks, roles, etc. WCAG levels.
+* WAI-ARIA whistle-stop tour, landmarks, roles, etc. WCAG levels.
 * Inclusive design, universal design.
 What are the bad things that happen when you don't design and code accessibly?
 Show some sites without images, in Lynx.
 * Demonstration of VoiceOver, Lynx (as proxy)
-* 5Ws and 1H of Accessbility.
-Shout outs from audience, but with one in speaker notes?

 ## Tour the personas (20m)